nitrogen-lang/nitrogen/docs/language.md

 ### Looping with collections.foreach()

-The [collections package](stdlib/imported/collections.ni.md) has a `foreach` method which loops over and array or map without having to use a loop.
-The functions takes a functions that receives the index and value of each element.
+The [collections package](stdlib/imported/collections.ni.md) has a `foreach` method which loops over an array, map, or string without having to use a loop.
+The functions take a user function that receives the index and value of each element.

 ```
 let continents = ["Asia", "Africa", "North America", "South America", "Antarctica", "Europe", "Australia"]